-The Abuse Response and Prevention network is one way that Mennonite Central Committee works domestically to address the realities of interpersonal violence and to assist those in need.
+The Abuse Response and Prevention network is one way that Mennonite Central Committee Canada works nationally to address the realities of interpersonal violence and assist those in need.

-- MCC ONTARIO is currently offering the Circle of Grace Curriculum K-12 to churches and schools seeking to educate young people about healthy boundaries and abuse in an age-appropriate and faith-based way.
+- Offers the Circle of Grace Curriculum K-12 to churches and schools seeking to educate young people about healthy boundaries and abuse in an age-appropriate and faith-based way.

 This website is part of our efforts to raise awareness on topics related to family violence, sexual violence, clergy sexual abuse, and healthy boundaries and relationships .
 We hope that whether you have experienced abuse, or are wanting to lend a hand in support for those who have been abused, you will find useful information, timely encouragement, and specific tools at this site.

 Mennonite Central Committee, a worldwide ministry of Anabaptist churches, shares God’s love and compassion with all in the name of Christ, by responding to basic human needs, and working for peace and justice.